JasonEricZhan/Algorithms/README.md

 # sorting-and-algorithm
-What I learned and try to change it
+What I learned and try to change it to make it better